DrPsychick/go-alexa-lambda/README.md

 	mux.HandleIntent(alexa.HelpIntent, handleHelp(sb))

 	// actually, one would call `alexa.Serve(mux)`
-	// but we want to pass a request and get a response s := &alexa.Server{Handler: mux}
+	// but for this demo, we want to pass a request and get a response s := &alexa.Server{Handler: mux}
 	ctx := context.Background()
 	response, err := s.Invoke(ctx, []byte(request))